Licence Checker England

 Does mandatory HMO licensing apply in Peterborough City Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Peterborough City Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Peterborough City Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Peterborough City Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Peterborough City Council?